 Advertisement

 But preterm (premature) babies don’t have the same iron stores built up and need to consume more iron after birth.
 Formula is usually enriched with iron and can meet your child’s needs for the first year.
 But breast milk doesn’t contain much iron.
-So, if you’re breast or chestfeeding a preterm baby, ask your provider if your newborn needs an iron supplement.
+So, if you’re breastfeeding or chestfeeding a preterm baby, ask your provider if your newborn needs an iron supplement.

 Getting enough iron can be a problem for toddlers, older children and adolescents, too, especially if they don’t eat meat.
 If that’s the case for your child, talk to your provider about the best way to ensure your kiddo gets an adequate amount of iron.
 It may take strategic meal planning or a supplement.